Arctic Oscillation and Polar Vortex Analysis and Forecasts

 30–day

-The latest plot of the polar cap geopotential height anomalies (PCHs) currently shows warm/positive PCHs throughout the mid and lower stratosphere and the entire troposphere with cold/negative PCHs in the upper stratosphere (Figure 11).
-Then for the next two weeks warm/positive PCHs in the stratosphere and troposphere will weaken but mostly persist (Figure 11).
-The warm/positive PCHs anomalies in the lower stratosphere through the troposphere (Figure 11) are associated with the PV disruption/SSW from early March and the Final Warming over the weekend.
+The latest plot of the polar cap geopotential height anomalies (PCHs) currently shows warm/positive PCHs through much of the stratosphere and troposphere with the exception of cold/negative PCHs in the upper stratosphere and lower troposphere (Figure 11).
+Then for the next two weeks warm/positive PCHs will persist throughout most of the stratosphere and troposphere with the exception of cold/negative PCHs in the upper stratosphere and the lower troposphere (Figure 11).
+This PCH sandwich certainly looks bizarre to me as I discussed in the Impacts section.

-I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 12) and surface temperatures for June (Figure 13) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
-The forecast for the troposphere is ridging across much of the Arctic including the Barents-Kara Seas, Southwestern Asia, Eastern Siberia, the Gulf of Alaska, Alaska and much of Canada with troughing in Southwestern Europe, Central Asia, the Southwestern US, Eastern Canada and the Eastern US (Figure 12).
-This pattern favors seasonable to relatively warm temperatures across much of Europe, much of Asia, Alaska, much of Canada, the Northwestern and Northeastern US with seasonable to relatively cool temperatures across the Iberian Peninsula, Kazakhstan, the Southwestern US and the Southeastern US (Figure 13).
+I include in this week’s blog the monthly 500 hPa geopotential heights (Figure 12) and surface temperatures for August (Figure 13) from the Climate Forecast System (CFS; the plots represent yesterday’s four ensemble members).
+The forecast for the troposphere is ridging centered near Iceland, Western Asia and Eastern Siberia, Western Canada and the Western US with troughing in Western Europe, East Asia, Western Siberia, the Aleutians, Eastern Canada and the Northeastern US (Figure 12).
+This pattern favors seasonable to relatively warm temperatures across Northern and Eastern Europe, Western and Central Asia, Alaska, Western Canada and the Western US with seasonable to relatively cool temperatures for Western Europe, Kazakhstan, Central Siberia, East Asia, Eastern Canada and the Central US (Figure 13).

 SSTs/El Niño/Southern Oscillation

-Equatorial Pacific sea surface temperatures (SSTs) anomalies are well above normal, especially along the South America coast, indicating tEl Niño conditions but it is weakening (Figure 14) and Neutral conditions are expected through the the summer.
+Equatorial Pacific sea surface temperatures (SSTs) anomalies are below normal, especially along the Equator near South America, indicating emerging La Niña conditions (Figure 14) and neutral to La Niña conditions are expected through the summer.
 Observed SSTs across the NH remain well above normal especially in the central North Pacific (west of recent years), the western North Pacific, the eastern North Atlantic and offshore of eastern North America though below normal SSTs exist regionally especially in the South and North Pacific and the North Atlantic.

 Madden Julian Oscillation

-Currently the Madden Julian Oscillation (MJO) is in phase four (Figure 15).
-The forecasts are for the MJO to quickly weaken to where no phase is favored.
-Phase four favors troughing in the interior of Canada and therefore the MJO seems to be having little influence on the weather across North America weather this week into next week.
+Currently the Madden Julian Oscillation (MJO) is weak where no phase is favored (Figure 15).
+The forecasts are for the MJO to briefly pop into phase 5 but otherwise remain weak for the next two weeks.
+Phase 5 only forces weak anomalies (mostly troughing) and therefore the MJO seems to be having little influence on the weather across North America weather next week.
 But admittedly this is outside of my expertise.

 Get Detailed Seasonal Weather Intelligence with sCast